lsst-tstn/tstn-010/index.rst

 .. note::

-    Another suggestion is to use git-lfs for large files, or the personal folders in the repo.
+    Another suggestion is to use git-lfs for large files in the repo.
 This needs further exploration.
 A copy would need to be available at the summit should the network go down.